 There are no significant threats to the Annex I habitat on this site.
 Part is managed as a National Nature Reserve and the management of the remainder is being addressed through a Site Management Statement.
 The presence of non-native trees throughout the site needs to be assessed.
-In addition, scrub invasion on calcareous grasslands is a problem.
+In addition, scrub invasion and non-native species (Rosy and Keeled Garlic) on calcareous grasslands is a problem.
 Both of these have begun to be tackled through the Avon Gorge and Downs Wildlife Project.

-- Annex I habitats that are a primary reason for selection of this site:
+■ Annex I habitats that are a primary reason for selection of this site: